questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 Graphically, the breakdown between `guaranteed` and `variable` fare components look like the below:

 <img
-  alt="A chart of call option payoff showing how cab drivers earnings increase with their average realised driving speed broken down between fixed and variable" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/cab-hourly-earnings-by-speed-breakdown.png" />
+  alt="A chart of call option payoff showing how cab drivers earnings increase with their average realized driving speed broken down between fixed and variable" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/cab-hourly-earnings-by-speed-breakdown.png" />